GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![CRL not yet downloaded](../img/local-ocsp-crl-not-downloaded.png)

-  > After waiting a few minutes, at the status panel window, right-click on **Array Configuration**, and select **Refresh**. <!-- What is the user waiting for?
-How long? -->This process will download the CRL.
+  > After a few minutes, at the status panel window, right-click on **Array Configuration**, and select **Refresh**. <!-- How many minutes?
+How will they know when they should take these steps? -->This process will download the CRL.

 ![Refresh](../img/local-ocsp-cfg-refresh.png)